numbbo/coco/docs/coco-doc/source/index.rst

   We talk about a *problem*, |coco_problem_t|_, as a specific *function instance* on which the optimization algorithm is run.
 Specifically, a problem can be described as the triple ``(dimension, function, instance)``.
-A problem can be evaluated and returns an :math:`f`-value or -vector.
+A problem can be evaluated and returns an |f|-value or -vector and, in case, a |g|-vector.
   In the context of performance
   assessment, additionally one or several target :math:`f`- or :math:`\Delta f`-values are attached to each problem.
 That is, a target value is added to the